Causally Testing Gender Bias in LLMs: A Case Study on Occupational Bias: Ethical Considerations

 \section{Ethical Considerations}

 Reducing harmful biases is an important line of work for the responsible deployment of language models.
-We directly contribute to advances in this field with our work.
-We do not use any privacy-sensitive data but merely a publicly available employment dataset that does not contain any information about individuals, but merely aggregate statistics.
+This work directly contributes to advances in this field.\ We do not use any privacy-sensitive data but merely a publicly available employment dataset that does not contain any information about individuals, but merely aggregated statistics.